Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Numerical Validation

-\paragraph{What the figure shows.} Figure~\ref{fig:partB_anisotropic_alignment} shows a clear transfer of stationary variance across coordinates as $\theta$ varies: when the noise eigenbasis rotates away from the curvature eigenbasis, equilibrium variance is redistributed in a predictable way.
-The discrete Lyapunov benchmark tracks the simulation closely across the sweep.
-The takeaway is structural: \emph{alignment governs which directions receive noise energy at equilibrium}, even when scalar temperature $\eta/b$ is held fixed.
+\paragraph{Angle sweep (curvature--noise misalignment).} Rotating an anisotropic noise matrix $F(\varphi)=R(\varphi)\mathrm{diag}(1.5,0.5)R(\varphi)^\top$ relative to the curvature basis, Figure~\ref{fig:partB_anisotropic_alignment} shows a predictable transfer of stationary variance across coordinates as $\varphi$ varies: alignment governs which directions receive noise energy at equilibrium, even when the scalar temperature $\eta/b$ is held fixed.
+The discrete Lyapunov benchmark tracks the simulation closely.

+\paragraph{Rotation diagnostic (geometry vs.\ scalar temperature).} We compare a geometric OU with rotating diffusion $F_\star(\varphi)$ against a trace-matched isotropic surrogate $\sigma^2 I$ with $\sigma^2=\Tr F_\star/d$.
+Figures~\ref{fig:partC_ellipses}--\ref{fig:partC_crosscov} show that the geometric stationary covariance $\Sigma_F(\varphi)$ tilts with $\varphi$ (nonzero cross-covariance, redistributed marginals), while the isotropic surrogate remains axis-aligned at all angles.
+This is the signature the trace-matched surrogate \emph{cannot} reproduce, and is the low-dimensional preview of the directional amplification measured in $d=10$ by Experiment~5.